csc-training/hip-programming/docs/01-introduction.md

 Let's compare this simple model to an actual schematic of two GPUs:

-MI250X from AMD, as found on LUMI and A100 from Nvidia, as found on Mahti.
+MI250X from AMD, as found on LUMI and H100 from Nvidia, as found on Roihu.
+Well actually, Roihu has GH200 which comprises of an Arm CPU and a H100 very fast connection.
 :::

 :::::: {.columns}